-It is University policy per CSU Executive Order 1095 to implement preventive education programs/training to promote the awareness of CSU policies against of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
-Executive Order 1095 requires programs/training for all new students and new employees; refresher programs/training at least annually for all students; programs/training twice a year for all students who serve as advisors in residence halls; annual programs/training for all student-athletes and coaches; and, annual programs/training for all employees consistent with their role in responding to and reporting incidents.
+It is University policy per CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) to implement preventive education programs/training to promote the awareness of CSU policies against discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking and retaliation.
+Executive Order 1095 requires programs/training for all new students and new employees; refresher programs/training at least annually for all students; programs/training twice a year for all students who serve as advisors in residence halls; annual programs/training for all student members of fraternities and sororities; annual programs/training for all student-athletes and coaches; and, annual programs/training for all employees consistent with their role in responding to and reporting incidents.

-Training for all incoming students and new employees declares that San Francisco State University prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking, and includes the definition of these crimes.
+Training for all incoming students and new employees declares that San Francisco State prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking, and includes the definition of these crimes.
 These programs outline campus reporting and response procedures, define consent in reference to sexual activity; provide safe and positive options for bystander intervention, provide information on risk reduction to recognize warnings of abusive behavior and how to reduce the rate of attacks on campus by creating a safer campus community for all.
 It is our goal to increase empowerment for survivors in order to promote safety and to help individuals and communities address conditions that facilitate violence.

-Primary prevention programs include programming, initiatives, and strategies informed by research or assessed for value, effectiveness or outcome that are intended to stop Sexual Misconduct, Dating or Domestic Violence, or Stalking before they occur.
+Primary prevention programs include programming, initiatives, and strategies informed by research or assessed for value, effectiveness or outcome that are intended to stop discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking and retaliation before they occur.
 This done through the promotion of positive and healthy behaviors that foster mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions.
 Ongoing prevention and awareness campaigns for all students and employees are also conducted.